Dealing with a life transition is hard. Dealing with health insurance is hard.

 5 Things to Consider About Health Insurance When Getting A Divorce

 Getting divorced takes enough time as it is.
-Having to figure out health insurance through the market place after a divorce shouldn’t take up even more time.
+Having to figure out your health insurance options through the government run healthcare marketplace after a divorce shouldn’t take up even more time.
 We’ve compiled a few questions you need to ask to figure out which direction you should go.

 Here are some things you need to consider about health insurance when getting a divorce: